-The option reserve is used to record the value of options issued to other parties during the year.
-Refer to note 23 for further details.
+The option reserve is used to record the value of options issued to other parties.
+Refer to Note 23 for further details.

 Foreign currency translation reserve

 The foreign exchange currency translation reserve is used to record exchange differences arising from the translation of the financial statements of foreign subsidiaries.